AlexLeeVT/DancePad/README.md

 The stretch goals of this project include artistic choices and extra features.
 This includes adding sheet metal on top of the dance pad frame, a localally hosted website using the pi pico w's wifi compatibility to control an LED matrix and configure many onboard features of the system, and an LED matrix to provide a lightshow while dancing.

 ## Educational Value Added
 This project focuses on three topics: low power embedded systems, power management with LiPo batteries, and integrating electrical hardware in robust physical hardware.
-The students demonstrate designing low power embedded systems that utilize the nrf24L01 and LiPo batteries, applying knowledge of wireless systems (low latency short range communication, Wi-Fi, bluetooth), protyping, testing, and implementing a LiPo battery management system (BMS), desiging, testing, validating PCBs, practicing CAD, machining, and 3D printing skills, and learning safety for machining parts and in managing LiPo batteries.
+The students demonstrate designing low power embedded systems that utilize the nrf24L01 and LiPo batteries, applying knowledge of wireless systems (low latency short range communication, Wi-Fi, bluetooth), implementing an IoT protocol, protyping, testing, and implementing a LiPo battery management system (BMS), desiging, testing, validating PCBs, practicing CAD, machining, and 3D printing skills, and learning safety for machining parts and in managing LiPo batteries.

 ## Tasks
 N/A